The Gideons International: Membership

 As of 2022, The Gideons reported having 269,500 members in 200 countries and territories.

-Membership in The Gideons International generally consists of current or retired business or professional men (except clergy) aged 21 or older who are members in good standing of an evangelical or Protestant church, and adhere to the core spiritual beliefs of the organization.
+Membership in The Gideons International generally constitutes current or retired business or professional men (except clergy) aged 21 or older who are members in good standing of an evangelical or Protestant church and adhere to the core spiritual beliefs of the organization.
 Wives of Gideons may similarly join the Auxiliary of The Gideons International.

 Programs

-In addition to their well-known hotel room Bibles, members of The Gideons International also distribute Bibles to members of the military of various countries, to hospitals, nursing homes, prisons, MPs and students.
+In addition to their well-known hotel room Bibles, members of The Gideons International also distribute Bibles to members of the military of various countries, to hospitals, nursing homes, prisons and students.

 Testaments distributed

 A typical Bible or New Testament from The Gideons International contains: